DavidBuchanan314/ROLL13/README.md

 As a secondary goal, it proves that modern cryptography standards are still accessible to mere mortals.

-The code is intended to be as readable as possible.
+The code is intended to be as readable as possible (even at the cost of performance).
+There are lost of performance optimisations that could be made (especially in AES), but these make the implementation harder to understand.
+As a concrete example, take a look at [pyaes](https://github.com/ricmoo/pyaes/blob/master/pyaes/aes.py), a popular pure-python AES implementation.
+It's a perfectly reasonable implementation\*, however, it is not intuitively obvious how that code maps onto what is described in the FIPS 197 spec.

+\* Although its use of lookup tables likely makes it vulnerable to cache timing side-channel attacks.

 ### Self-Imposed Restrictions

 - No libraries.
 Everything is from scratch.
 - No reading other peoples' implementations - only specifications.
 I'm slightly "tainted" in this regard, because I've spent a lot of time reading other peoples' code over the years.
-However, my goal is to translate the specifications into code as literally as possible.
+My goal is to translate the specifications into code as literally as possible.
-- No magic numbers, except for those explicitly defined in a spec - and even then, they should be derived from first-principles, if possible.
+- No magic numbers, except for those explicitly defined in a spec - and even then, they should be derived from first-principles, if possible (see `./derivations/`).

 ### Implemented Specs